 Wave 7 took place in 2018, when students were in Year 9.
 In this wave, we sent questionnaires to all participants at home.
 Similar to Wave 6, they were able to complete their questionnaire online, by post or over the phone.
 They were also asked to provide their height and weight measurements.

-In Wave 7, parents will not be asked to complete a questionnaire.
+In Wave 7 we will not be asking parents complete a questionnaire.

 Now in their first year of high school, CATS students had moved from 50 primary schools to over 250 high schools.
 As such, visiting all students at their new high school was not possible.
 Instead, we recruited 47 high schools with large numbers of CATS students.
 We continued to see these students at high school, where they completed their questionnaire and had their height and weight measured.